 - Talk with the doctor before starting any new drug, including prescription or OTC, natural products, or vitamins.

 - This medicine comes with an extra patient fact sheet called a Medication Guide.
 Read it with care.
-Read it again each time this medicine is refilled.
-If you have any questions about Forfivo XL, please talk with the doctor, pharmacist, or other health care provider.
+Read it again each time Forfivo XL (bupropion extended-release tablets) is refilled.
+If you have any questions about Forfivo XL (bupropion extended-release tablets), please talk with the doctor, pharmacist, or other health care provider.

 - If you think there has been an overdose, call your poison control center or get medical care right away.
 Be ready to tell or show what was taken, how much, and when it happened.

-This information should not be used to decide whether or not to take this medicine or any other medicine.
+Disclaimer: This information should not be used to decide whether or not to take Forfivo XL (bupropion extended-release tablets) or any other medicine.
 Only the healthcare provider has the knowledge and training to decide which medicines are right for a specific patient.
 This information does not endorse any medicine as safe, effective, or approved for treating any patient or health condition.
-This is only a brief summary of general information about Forfivo XL.
-It does NOT include all information about the possible uses, directions, warnings, precautions, interactions, adverse effects, or risks that may apply to this medicine.
+This is only a brief summary of general information about Forfivo XL (bupropion extended-release tablets).
+It does NOT include all information about the possible uses, directions, warnings, precautions, interactions, adverse effects, or risks that may apply to Forfivo XL (bupropion extended-release tablets).
 This information is not specific medical advice and does not replace information you receive from the healthcare provider.
-You must talk with the healthcare provider for complete information about the risks and benefits of using Forfivo XL.
+You must talk with the healthcare provider for complete information about the risks and benefits of using Forfivo XL (bupropion extended-release tablets).

 More about Forfivo XL (bupropion)